“I’d Shoot Heroin, Smoke Crack, Take Methadone… And I Still Managed To Put Out Some Decent Records”

 “My mom was pretty angry at me for being there,” says Al today.
 “I think I got grounded for a week after that day.”

-Since forming Ministry some 37 years ago, few artists have been quite as productive as Al Jourgensen.
+Since forming Ministry almost four decades ago, few artists have been quite as productive as Al Jourgensen.
 As a member or associate of at least a dozen different outfits, few writers and performers have been quite so prolific.
 Considering that for many of these years Al was as high as a satellite, the achievement is even more striking.
 He was in hock to heroin for two full decades, and one time almost lost an arm due to an infection from a hypodermic needle.
 As if this weren’t enough, he also developed a taste for crack.

-Now almost clean and serene – beer, wine and marijuana are his three remaining vices – at just three months shy of his 60th birthday, Al shows no inclination to either slow down his production line of often truly startling music.
-Always one of the more tantalizing faces of the underground earthquake of the early 1990s, we thought the time had come to let Al Jourgensen have the floor, and to speak a mind that he seems in constant danger of losing.
+Now almost clean and serene, Al shows no inclination to either slow down his production line of often truly startling music.
+Always one of the more tantalising faces of the underground earthquake of the early 1990s, we thought the time had come to let Al Jourgensen have the floor, and to speak a mind that he seems in constant danger of losing…

-Can you tell us something about your early life.
-Please?
+Can you tell us something about your early life, please, Al?

 Ministry spent a large part of the 1980s finding your sound.
 Did you ever have any doubt that you’d get there in the end?